-In this section we prove that rod set expansion is well defined up to rod set equivalence and is independent of which expansion tree we use.
+In this section we prove that rod set expansion is well-defined up to rod set equivalence and is independent of which expansion tree we use.
 Then we develop algebraic ways to manipulate equivalence classes of rod sets.

 Figure~\ref{fig:threetrees} shows three expansion trees for rod sets equivalent to $[1,2]$, with each node $\tau$ labeled with the rod $\rod{\tau}$.
-The three leaf sets all satisfy $\rod{\leaves(\ttt{T})} \equiv [2,3,4,4,5]$ while the internal node sets satisfy $\rod{\inner(\ttt{T})} \equiv [1,2,3]$.
+The three leaf sets all satisfy $\rod{\leaves(\ttt{T})} \equiv [2,3,4,4,5]$, while the internal node sets satisfy $\rod{\inner(\ttt{T})} \equiv [1,2,3]$.
 The figures suggest we can write

 for any one of the three expansions